 One of the challenges of moving towards a service-oriented architecture (SOA) lies in measuring the complexity of existing software systems in a meaningful way.
-Function points (FPs) measure the size of IT application
+Function points (FPs) measure the size of IT application software associated with the business functionality the application provides to users.
+The function point count is a critical input for other parameters such as cost effectiveness and productivity.

 This is predominantly a manual process today, which has limited function point analysis to new SOA projects.
 The Object Management Group's (OMG) new Automated Function Point (AFP) specification promises to reduce the time and cost of doing function point analysis.
 This will make it easier for organizations to accurately assess their current software infrastructure and make better estimates of the time, cost, and risk of new projects, said Dan Galorath, CEO of Galorath Inc., a software cost estimation vendor.